lowleveldesign/process-governor/README.md

 Finally, you may **run procgov always when a given process starts**.
 When you use the **--install** switch Process Governor will add a special key to the **Image File Execution Options** in the registry, so that it will always start before your chosen process.
 To install Process Governor for a test.exe process, use the following command: `procgov64 --install --maxmem 40M test.exe`.
 You may later remove this installation by using the **--uninstall** switch, eg. `procgov64 --uninstall test.exe`.
 Be careful with this option as it may break some applications, especially those that spawn child processes with the same executable as the parent, for example, chrome.exe or msedge.exe.

-## Setting procgov limits on multiple processes
+### Setting limits on multiple processes

-Starting from version 2.12 it is possible to assign multiple processes to the same job object.
+You may assign multiple processes to the same job object.
 When you provide more than one process ID to the **-p** parameter, procgov will apply the same limits for all the processes, for example:

 ```shell
 procgov.exe --maxmem 100M --pid 1234,1235,1236